 The Executive Committee

-The operation of the Sentencing Academy is overseen by its Executive Committee: Professor Julian Roberts, Dr Jonathan Bild and Dr Lyndon Harris.
-The committee take the decisions in relation to the day-to-day running of the Academy and are responsible to the Board of Trustees for discharging its charitable objects.
+The operation of the Sentencing Academy is overseen by its Executive Committee, currently comprising of Professor Julian Roberts and Dr Jonathan Bild.
+These Directors take the decisions in relation to the day-to-day running of the Academy and are responsible to the Board of Trustees for discharging its charitable objects.

 Professor Julian Roberts

 Julian V. Roberts is a Professor of Criminology in the Centre for Criminology, University of Oxford and former member of the Sentencing Council of England and Wales (2009-2018).
 He was an advisor to the American Law Institute Model Penal Code Sentencing Project and has been a Visiting Professor at: the Faculty of Law, University of Ferrara; Haifa Global Law School; School of Law, Kings College; the Institute of Criminology, University of Cambridge; the Centre of Criminology, University of Toronto; the School of Criminology, Catholic University of Leuven and the Department of Criminology, Université Libre de Bruxelles.
 His research and teaching interests include: Sentencing; Public Opinion; and the Criminal Process

 Dr Jonathan Bild